- Accidental Innuendo: As Lilo and Stitch hunt down the experiment of the episode "Richter":

 - In "Angel", Lilo only finds out Angel is working for Hämsterviel because of a tag she saw around her neck on the video Pleakley took.
 Angel never wore the tag any other time.

-- The T-Rex at the end of "Retro".
+- The T. rex at the end of "Retro".
 We never see how Retro made that.
-Though it could be assumed that he used his powers on a chicken or some other type of bird.
+Though it could be assumed that he used his powers on a chicken (the T. rex's closest relative out of all things) or some other type of bird.

 - In "Snafu," Angel releases everyone from their capsules by knocking her head against the glass.
 Apparently, super-strong experiments can't break those capsules without The Power of Love.